-- managing any support for the child internally via the school or college's own pastoral support processes; - completing a Families First Assessment or a Request for Support referral. - a Child Protection Contact for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer significant harm from abuse or neglect.
+- managing any support for the child internally via the school own pastoral support processes; - completing a Families First Assessment or a Request for Support referral. - a Child Protection Contact Referral for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer significant harm from abuse or neglect.